 Recite: one of Burns’ poems from the Scottish Poetry library website.

-For learners at Early and First level of CfE:
+For learners working within Early level

-For learners at Second level of CfE:
+For learners working within Second level of CfE:

 Listen: to Paulo Nutini singing ‘A Man's a Man for A' That’.

 Answer the following questions:

 2. Which song is sung at Hogmanay?
 What relevance do the words have today?

 Translate ‘A Man's a Man for A' That’ into another language, or translate a current (English) song into Scots.
 Use the Education Scotland 100 key Scots words resource to help you.

 Research: scotland.org and find out what happens at a Burns’ supper.

 Activity: Write about ‘The Selkirk Grace’ – what is it, who wrote it and what does it make us think about?

 Analyse: one of Burns’ poems from the Higher English set text list, with help from BBC Bitesize.